Enrollment Information and Policies

 Harford Community College practices an open door policy of enrollment.
 Students are enrolled at the College without regard to race, color, religion, sex, sexual orientation, national origin, age, disability or any other characteristic protected by law.
 Some restrictions exist for applicants who are currently enrolled in high school, are under 16 years of age, are not U.S. citizens or are deemed incapable of exhibiting and practicing professional student behavior.
 The College prohibits the enrollment of individuals listed on the National or Maryland Department of Public Safety and Correctional Services Sex Offender Registry or with the Harford County Child Advocacy Unit.

-If you are under 16 years of age you must contact the Director for Admissions.
+If you are under 16 years of age you must contact the Assistant Director for Admissions at 443-412-2311.
 If you are currently enrolled in high school you should contact Admissions at 443-412-2109 or by e-mail at email@example.com.

 At enrollment, students agree to assume the risks and liabilities entailed in any course requirement.
 The student releases and holds harmless Harford Community College, its trustees, faculties, and administration from any injury sustained through his/her actions or the actions of other students enrolled in the course.

 A student whose work at Harford Community College has been interrupted for two or more years must file an application for admission with the Records and Registration Office.
 An application for admission may be subject to evaluation under certain circumstances.
 Readmitted students are required to follow the program requirements in effect for the academic year for which they are readmitted.

 All students applying to the College should submit an application and transcripts, if required, to: